shanzhengliu/go-kubectl-ui/README.md

 ## Okta support
-Now this project has create a some adapter code to generate the token, which is the same as kubelogin. it will automatilly load the config and support the feature. therefore, follow the instracution from kubectl login and set up the okta config.
+Now this project has create a some adapter code to generate the token, which is the same as kubelogin. it will automatilly load the config and support the feature. therefore, follow the instracution from kubectl login and set up the okta config. pkce support only now.

+## Image Run